-The goal of this lecture is to introduce the basics of IT-security management for distributed systems.
-Besides core management concepts technical aspects are illustrated as well.
+The objective of this lecture is to teach the basics of IT security management for networked systems.
+In this lecture, both methodological and technical approaches are shown.
+Furthermore, insights into current research are provided during the course.

 The course of this module teaches how to manage modern highly distributed IT systems and services.
 As a foundation, key concepts and models commonly used in the areas of IT Security Management, Network Management, Identity Management, and IT Service Management are introduced and discussed.